 Channel Islands Harbor

-Shoals: As of December 2017, there is minor shoaling in the harbor by the ATON’s at the north end of the entrance channel.
+Shoals: The channel is dredged annually but there can be minor shoaling in the harbor by the ATON’s at the north end of the entrance channel.

-Bridges: The Capri 22’s and Catalina 22’s do not fit under any Channel Islands Harbor bridges.
+Bridges: The Capri 22’s do not fit under any Channel Islands Harbor bridges.
 The Capri 14’s can be sailed under the big bridge into the back bay.
 The Capri 14’s do not fit under the Seabridge pedestrian bridge in the Seabridge Marina.

 Port Hueneme Harbor: Do Not Enter!
 Port Hueneme, one mile east of CIH, is a Restricted Naval/Commercial port.